Story at a glance:

 Similar to water vapor diffusion from the soil, once the building is enclosed and RH below the slab seeks equilibrium, the trapped bleed water has nowhere to go but up.
 Often the flooring system is prematurely allowed to be placed as the water within the sand layer goes undetected.

 Therefore, in majority of the cases, it is recommended to place the concrete slab directly onto the under-slab vapor barrier.

-What are the Differences Between a Vapor Barrier and Vapor Retarder?
+Differences Between a Vapor Barrier and Vapor Retarder

 A foundational step when selecting a vapor barrier is defining the difference between a vapor retarder and a vapor barrier.
 The industry recognizes a vapor retarder as having a water vapor permeance rating between 0.1 perms and greater than 0.01 perms.
 Vapor barrier materials are considered to have a water vapor permeance rating below 0.01 perms.

 For product comparison purposes, perm results are often reported as grains/(ft2*hr*in Hg).
 When evaluating products, these terms and performance results will come in to play and can be found by requesting a data sheet from the manufacturer.

 With advancements in plastic film manufacturing, higher performing materials are becoming the norm.
 It is important to look for moisture barrier products manufactured from 100% virgin resin.
 They are also typically manufactured in a multi-layer or co-extruded fashion.
 Co-extruded films are in high demand as they incorporate the best properties of different resins and link them all together into one film structure.